trixirt/gromacs/docs/install-guide/install-guide.md

 Gromacs loads and builds at runtime the OpenCL kernels.
 To do so, it needs to know the location of the OpenCL source files.

+If you want to run the installed version, the path to the OpenCL files is automatically defined.
+If you do not wish to install Gromacs, but run the version built from sources, you need to provide the path to the source tree with the OpenCL kernels like
+below:
+    export GMX_OCL_FILE_PATH=/path-to-gromacs/src/

 ### Static linking ###
 Dynamic linking of the GROMACS executables will lead to a